-175 See section 5.2.8, below.
+&lt;sup>175 See section 5.2.8, below.

-It is clear from the case law of the Court of Cassation that unfavourable treatment and the dismissal of women employees is usually related to pregnancy and/or maternity176 and there are difficulties for women in making use of their right to return to work or to an equivalent job after pregnancy and/or maternity leave.
+It is clear from the case law of the Court of Cassation that unfavourable treatment and the dismissal of women employees is usually related to pregnancy and/or maternity and there are difficulties for women in making use of their right to return to work or to an equivalent job after pregnancy and/or maternity leave because even if the court declares the dismissal unjustified and awards reinstatement, the employer has the right to refuse reinstatement of the employee and may pay compensation instead (EA Article 21).